yitzhak-shaked/RL-Flight-Crazyflie/POLICY_SWITCHING_DEPLOYMENT.md

 ## Overview

 This guide explains how to deploy the policy switching system to your Crazyflie 2.1 drone.
 The system enables seamless switching between two trained actors:
-- **Navigation Actor**: For obstacle avoidance and reaching the target position
+- **Navigation Actor**: For obstacle avoidance and reaching the approximated target position
 - **Hover Actor**: For stable hovering at the target position

 The switching occurs automatically based on distance to target, with zero latency at the 500Hz control rate.